Tuesday, March 23, 2021

 sacrificed themselves to

 save humanity.
 Now, 500 years later, the same evil force has returned.
-To find the last dragon, stop and the Druun and restore the fractured land and its divided people, it's up to a young warrior named Raya.
+To find the last dragon, stop the Druun and restore the fractured land and its divided people, it's up to a young warrior named Raya.

 Voice Cast